-Results 1–10 of 17 for "Psychology Topic"X related to "Lessons learned from a student..."
-Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (4)Aging (3)Alzheimer's (3)Stress (3) 20 more... [+] Teens (2)Anxiety (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Personality (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Suicide (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
+Results 1–10 of 19 for "Psychology Topic"X related to "Lessons learned from a student..."
+Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (4)Aging (3)Alzheimer's (3)Stress (3) 21 more... [+] Teens (2)Violence (2)Women & men (2)Anxiety (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Kids & the media (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Personality (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Suicide (1)Trauma (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 19 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
 While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 2.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
 Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 3.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 4.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
 Psychology Topic 5.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
 Psychology Topic 6.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 7.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
-Learn how to be better rested.Psychology Topic 8.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 9.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 10.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
-Learn about suicide warning signs and steps to prevent suicide.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Psychology Topic"X related to "Lessons learned from a student..."
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 7.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 8.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
+Learn how to be better rested.Psychology Topic 9.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 10.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 19 for "Psychology Topic"X related to "Lessons learned from a student..."